jCho23/MicrosoftHealthBotService/ScenarioElements/README.md

 The Yes/No prompt is essentially a Boolean prompt combined with a decision step.
 It allows the author to ask boolean questions and branch according to the answer.

 ### Statement
+Statements are used to display and send messages to the user without requiring any feedback or interaction from the user.